 Admissions for Early Childhood Studies (MA)

-To be considered for admission to Ryerson’s Master of Arts in Early Childhood Studies, you must meet the minimum program requirements:
+To be considered for admission to Toronto Metropolitan University’s Master of Arts in Early Childhood Studies, you must meet the minimum program requirements:

 A four-year honours Bachelor's degree from a recognized institution with a minimum B grade point average (GPA) in: